claytonkb/sbc/README.md

 04_stochastic_complement.circ
 -----------------------------

-This file introduces one of simplest stochastic operations: complement.
+This file introduces one of simplest SBC operations: complement.
 The complement of a stochastic bitstream is created by passing it through a NOT-gate.
-In the file, there are four displays.
-The prime (') means "complement":
+In the file, there are four displays:

     [VAR]       [VAR']

     [P]         [P']

-    VAR' = 0.996 - VAR

-    P'   = 1 - P
+The prime (') means "complement".
 VAR and VAR' can be controlled using the buttons.
 P is a stochastic variable that trends to VAR.
 And P' is a stochastic variable that trends to VAR'.
+Here are the arithmetic relationships between
+them:

+    VAR'  = 0.996 - VAR

+      P'  = 1 - P

+      P  ~= VAR

+      P' ~= VAR'

+Where `~=` should be read "approximately equal".
 By adjusting the value of VAR and comparing the displays, you can see how the stochastic variables respond to changes of VAR.
 While this is only a very simple arithmetic example, it serves to illustrate the overall behavior of stochastic variables in a stochastic bitstream circuit.
 In general, we cannot neglect time-delays so we have to analyze the steady-state behavior of the circuit to understand how it will behave.

 Stay tuned...